 An active part of the literary community, Katherine is current president and a founding member of Write by the Rails (WbtR), the Prince William Chapter of the Virginia Writers Club.
 She has been a Prince William County Poet Laureate nominee and was the winner of Inside Nova’s 2019 and 2020 Best of Prince William award in the category of author.
 She was the first-place winner in Loudoun County Library’s 2020 Rhyme On poetry contest in the free verse category.

 While Katherine's first love is poetry, she also holds an interest in writing articles, columns and short fiction.
-Besides being published in dozens of journals and anthologies, she has authored Poems from the Battlefield, Furbily-Furld Takes on the World, Approaching Felonias Park, Weaker Than Water, Bury Me Under a Lilac, Late April and A Crane Named Steve.
+She is a full-time marketing writer for a government contracting company and is published in dozens of journals and anthologies.
+She has authored eight books: Poems from the Battlefield, Furbily-Furld Takes on the World, Approaching Felonias Park, Weaker Than Water, Bury Me Under a Lilac, Late April and A Crane Named Steve.
 Her eighth book, Get Happy, Dammit, was released in June 2020 by Local Gems Press.